 So here we are in December and the holiday season is upon us.
 This time of the year can be a challenging time to navigate, especially if you are just in the beginning of your make-peace-with-food journey.

-Years ago, long before I became firmly rooted in a non-diet approach, I both followed and gave out advice such as “ How to make sure you don’t got to your Christmas party hungry” and “How to avoid temptations” (insert face palm here…).
+Years ago, long before I became firmly rooted in a non-diet approach, I both followed and gave out advice such as “ How to stop overeating at Christmas, to prevent weight gain and “How to avoid temptations” (insert face palm here…).
 Anyway, these days when I know better, I would like to rectify this past advice with something more useful and something that won’t backfire into deprivation driven eating or binge like behaviour, just because diet mentality is reinforced.

-Though the Holiday Season can be challenging to navigate for many reasons, not just food alone, but dealing with family, in-laws etc. often have their own challenges and if the relationship with these people are strained normally, just because it is holiday season may not make it any easier and we may turn to food (or alcohol) in order to cope.
+The Holiday Season can be challenging to navigate for many reasons, not just food alone, but dealing with family, in-laws etc. and the general stress of this time of year often have their own challenges and if the relationship with particular people are strained normally, the holiday season may not make it any easier.
+As a result we may turn to food (or alcohol) in order to cope.
 Don’t beat your self up about it, if this is the case, we all do what we in have to in order to survive.

 The hallmark of diet mentality is this All Or Nothing thinking.
-Intuitive eating helps us live in the grey (though I prefer to think of it as a rainbow…) Of course it may feel easier to roll with an all or nothing approach, sussing out all the nuances in between is so much messier.
+It is either Good or Bad.
+Intuitive eating helps us live in the grey (though I prefer to think of it as a rainbow…), where choice and flexibility exists.
+Of course it may feel easier to roll with an all or nothing approach, sussing out all the nuances in between is so much messier.
 But it is here, in the mess and the nuance, that peace and freedom resides.

 So actually, even though this time of year IS challenging to navigate, between family stuff, diet talk, overwhelm and perhaps fear of how to cope with it all, it can also provide us with rich soil for practice and growth.